Tel: 00 353 61 202015

-The English programme at UL will enable you to develop critical and analytical skills through an appreciation of the English language and its literature, as well as through the study of the social, cultural and historical contexts in which that literature was produced.
-You will learn about literary analysis, literary history from the 16th century to the contemporary world.
+The English programme at UL will enable you to develop critical and analytical skills through an appreciation of the English language and its literature, as well as through the study of the social, cultural, and historical contexts in which that literature was produced.
+You will learn about literary analysis and literary history from the 16th century to the contemporary world.
 You can choose electives to suit your own interests, in Irish, British, American, and World literatures, and in women’s writing.

 What You Will Study

 English at UL has four main components that run throughout the four years of the programme:

 - Literary analysis and theory, critical practice.

 - Historical schools/eras in literature (e.g. Renaissance Literature; Augustan and Romantic Literature; Victorian Texts and Contexts; Literary Modernism and Postmodernism);

 - Specialist electives in Irish Literature (e.g. Gothic Literature in Ireland, Irish Literary Revolutions 1880-1930; Irish Literature 1930-1990; Study of a Major Irish Author; Contemporary Irish Literature);